Silverface Amp Modifications

 The blackface mods are shown in red.

 The AB763 Vibroverb came with an 8 ohm output transformer with 820 / 47 ohm Negative FeedBack (NFB) circuit.
 The Bandmaster Reverb uses a 4 ohm output transformer with 820 / 100 negative feedback circuit.
-The two NFB resistors form a voltage divider so the different NFB resistors compensates for the 4 ohm transformer's lower output voltage.
+The two NFB resistors form a voltage divider so the different NFB resistors compensate for the 4 ohm transformer's lower output voltage.
 As long as the Bandmaster Reverb is connected to a 4 ohm speaker load (typically two 8 ohm speakers) the amount of NFB is the same.

 All blackface mods apply to silverface amps that have been blackfaced.